 Assignments can be created from interactive titles in MakeMusic Cloud's music catalog after selecting the title in Find Music.
 Every assignment you create is saved as a template, which you can either assign right away or assign later.
 Your assignment templates are saved on the Home page under Recent Assignment Templates and on your Units page.
 Read the steps below to learn how to create assignments.

 In order to create assignments, you will first need to create a class.

 - Step 1: find and select the music.

-- Step 2: select an assignment type.
+- Step 2: customize assignment name, instructions and parameters.

-- Step 3: setup general parameters for the assignment.
+- Step 3: set the grading rubric.

 - Next: learn how to grade assignments.